-Financial Statements After going through this Unit, the students will be Meaning, objectives and importance; Revenue and able to: Capital Receipts; Revenue and Capital Expenditure; • state the meaning of financial statements the Deferred Revenue expenditure. purpose of preparing financial statements.
-Trading and Profit and Loss Account: Gross Profit, state the meaning of gross profit, operating Operating profit and Net profit.
-Preparation. profit and net profit and develop the skill of Balance Sheet: need, grouping and marshalling of assets preparing trading and profit and loss account. and liabilities.
-Preparation. explain the need for preparing balance sheet.
-Adjustments in preparation of financial statements with understand the technique of grouping and respect to closing stock, outstanding expenses, prepaid marshalling of assets and liabilities. expenses, accrued income, income received in advance, appreciate that there may be certain items depreciation, bad debts, provision for doubtful debts, other than those shown in trial balance which provision for discount on debtors, Abnormal loss, goods may need adjustments while preparing taken for personal use/staff welfare, interest on capital financial statements. and managers commission.
-Preparation of Trading and Profit and Loss account and develop the understanding and skill to do adjustments for items and their presentation Balance Sheet of a sole proprietorship with adjustments. adjustments for items and their presentation Incomplete Records in financial statements like depreciation, Features, reasons and limitations. closing stock, provisions, abnormal loss etc. Ascertainment of Profit/Loss by Statement of Affairs develop the skill of preparation of trading and method. profit and loss account and balance sheet. state the meaning of incomplete records and their uses and limitations. develop the understanding and skill of computation of profit / loss using the statement of affairs method.
+After going through this Unit, the students will be able to:

+- state the meaning of financial statements the - purpose of preparing financial statements. - state the meaning of gross profit, operating profit and net profit and develop the skill of preparing trading and profit and loss account. - explain the need for preparing balance sheet. - understand the technique of grouping and marshalling of assets and liabilities. - appreciate that there may be certain items other than those shown in trial balance which may need adjustments while preparing financial statements. - develop the understanding and skill to do adjustments for items and their presentation in financial statements like depreciation, closing stock, provisions, abnormal loss etc. - develop the skill of preparation of trading and profit and loss account and balance sheet. - state the meaning of incomplete records and their uses and limitations. - develop the understanding and skill of computation of profit / loss using the statement of affairs method.